asyrafduyshart/asyraf-blog-hugo/content/codex-vitae/philosophy.md

 +++

 ### The Universe
-- The universe is very extreme and stupendous large but finite, a human cannot even grasp the sense of the real scale how big the universe is.
+- The universe is very extreme and stupendous large but finite, a human cannot even grasp the sense of the real scale of how big the universe is.

 - Universe has no end, the end on one side is the beginning on the other side just like PacMan video game